-I refer to your application to be classified as an independent contractor in terms of exclusionary subparagraph (ii) of the definition of "remuneration" in the Fourth Schedule to the Income Tax Act, 1962.
+I refer to your application to be classified as an independent contractor in terms of exclusionary subparagraph (ii) of the definition of the term "remuneration" in the Fourth Schedule to the Income Tax Act, 1962.

-The amounts paid or payable to you will only be exempt from the deduction of employees' tax by virtue of the exclusionary paragraph (ii) of the definition of "remuneration" in the Fourth Schedule if:
+The amounts paid or payable to you will only be exempt from the deduction of employees' tax by virtue of the exclusionary paragraph (ii) of the definition of the term "remuneration" in the Fourth Schedule if -

-- 1. You are an independent contractor under common law; and - You are not subject to the control or supervision of any other person as to the manner in which your duties are performed or to be performed or to your hours of work; and - 3.
-The amounts paid or payable to you for your services do not consist of or include earnings of any description which are payable at regular daily, weekly, monthly or other intervals.
+- 1. You are an independent contractor under common law; - 2.
+You are not required to perform services and duties mainly at the client's premises, and - 3.
+You are not subject to the control or supervision of any other person as to the manner in which your duties are performed or to be performed or to your hours of work.